OpenBuildings/timestamped-migrations/README.md

 And then:

-	php kohana db:generate add_facebook_id --template=<path to template file>
+	./minion db:generate add_facebook_id --template=<path to template file>

 And you're done.
 If you use the --template option, all the name patters are of course ignored.

 License
 -------

-jamaker is Copyright © 2012 Despark Ltd. developed by Ivan Kerin.
+timestamped migrations are Copyright © 2012 Despark Ltd. developed by Ivan Kerin.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.